dolthub/docs/content/reference/sql/version-control/querying-history.md

 There are other variations on this as well.
 See the docs on [using branches](branches.md) for more details.

+Note that this syntax applied to a branch will name that branch's [working set](../../concepts/dolt/git/working-set.md) and therefore includes any changes not yet committed to the HEAD of the branch.

 ## Querying history using dolt system tables